 • Wabtec (formerly ARINC) continues to support the Systems Integration and Rail Activation activities.
-Field point-to-point testing of installed devices is now complete.
+Office SCADA is now operating in production mode.
 The SCADA contract has a time extension through December 2024 which allows the availability test to be performed during Revenue Service before final acceptance of Office SCADA.